B.C.’s response to unjustified U.S. tariffs

 Trade deficit facts

-• The deficit is a small one, mostly due to the oil and gas the U.S. buys from Canada at a discount, process in their refineries, and re-sell at a higher price.
+• The deficit is a small one, mostly due to the oil and gas the U.S. buys from Canada at a discount, processes in their refineries, and re-sells at a higher price.

 • If oil and gas is removed, the U.S. would have a trade surplus, and Canada would have the deficit.